 Again, we’ve seen both brands and creators in our network ramp up their Reels lately.

 Kal grew her Reels viewership from 0 to 45,000 views per video within ten months.
 All organically, no ads involved.
 According to Kal herself, 75% of people that discover her profile come from Reels.
 Her consistency and authenticity were rewarded with reach and she’s kept up the momentum since.

 That said, Reels aren’t the only way to blow up on Instagram.
 Some creators are seeing more engagement from In-Feed Posts (see below).

-For example, about-face boasts 284,000 followers and posts Reels almost every other day.
-On the flip side, outdoor brand Nalgene has never published an Instagram Reel as of writing this post.
-Their 108,000 followers (and 100,000+ tagged Instagram photos) are nothing to scoff at.
+For example, about-face beauty boasts 356,000 followers and posts Reels almost every other day.
+On the flip side, outdoor brand Nalgene primarily publishes In-Feed posts, with only the occasional Reel.
+Their 112,000 followers (and 100,000+ tagged Instagram photos) are nothing to scoff at.

-Good question!
+Good questions!
 There is no one-size-fits-all frequency but here’s our take:

 When to Post Reels